 Designing with Wellness in Mind

-Design is often thought of as a process that is purely aesthetic.
-For most, when it comes to home design there is a primary focus on "how things will look."
-While creating beautiful spaces is always my goal, I look at each design as a holistic experience, considering not just the visual aspects, but also how design elements can make you feel.
+Design is often thought of as a purely aesthetic process.
+For most, when it comes to home design, there is a primary focus on "how things will look."
+While creating beautiful spaces is always my goal, I look at each design as a holistic experience, considering the visual aspects and how design elements can make you feel.

 Throughout my years as an interior designer, I've carefully researched items known to have benefits of health and wellness, both physical and emotional.
 I'm thrilled when my clients are eager to incorporate these into their homes, and today, I'm sharing a few of my favorites with you.

 There is no better feeling than walking into your home after a long day and inhaling your favorite scent.
 Paired with a serene home design, aromatherapy is sure to lift the mood and instantly reduce stress.
 There are plenty of ways to add fragrance to your home.
 My favorite is using essential oil diffusers with scents like lavender or citrus.
 Diffusers disperse natural oils into the air, freshening up a room and reducing feelings of anxiety.

 Plants that Purify

 The right accessories can elevate your design to the next level, and some of my favorite accessories are the natural variety - plants.
 Plants aren't just aesthetically beautiful -- they work hard to clean our air of toxins and release humidity back into the atmosphere.